syncfusion-content/xamarin-docs/Xamarin/SfListView/Working-with-SfListView.md

 ### Filter listview items based on another listview selection

-To filter the listview items based on the item selection in the another listview by changing SfListView.DataSource.Filter property.
+To filter the listview items based on the item selection in another listview, use the SfListView.DataSource.Filter property.

 {% tabs %}
 {% highlight c# %}